alxbl/lab/README.md

 The following requirements must be met for bootstrapping to work:

-These tools must be available on the OS:
+The following tools must be available on the OS:

 - zsh
 - docker
 - docker-compose
-- nodejs and npm > 12
 - git
 - jq
 - ip
 - sudo

 Additionally, the user running the bootstrap script must be a `sudoer` (without password for maximum automation)